Koredotcom/docs/docs/xo/automation/usecases/manage-faqs.md

 4. (Optional) Enter a **Display Name** to represent the FAQ to the end-users.
 5. In the **Add Question** field, enter the question that describes the user’s query.
 6. (Optional) If there are alternatives to the same question, add them in the **Add Alternate FAQ** field.
 Repeat the step for all the alternative questions you want to add.
 7. (Optional) Use patterns to define the FAQs.
 This can be done by preceding the pattern with || (two vertical bars) in the alternate question field.
-The Platform marks these as patterns and evaluates them accordingly ([see here for more on patterns](https://developer.kore.ai/docs/bots/how-tos/how-to-use-patterns-for-intents-entities/)).
+The Platform marks these as patterns and evaluates them accordingly.
+[Learn More](https://developer.kore.ai/docs/bots/how-tos/how-to-use-patterns-for-intents-entities/).
 8. (Optional) Add terms that enable the Knowledge Graph Engine to identify questions more effectively.
 9. (Optional) Enable or disable the **Intent Status** for the FAQ intents.
 The Knowledge Graph does not use the FAQs intents that are enabled.
 These intents do not participate in the intent recognition process during testing and end-user interaction.
 10. (Optional) Enable or disable the **Term Status**.
 The Knowledge Graph uses only the enabled terms.
 The disabled terms and all their FAQ intents do not participate in the intent recognition process during testing and end-user interaction.